selimssevgi/learning/scala/myreference/collection/map.md

 - Maps are a table-like collection that stores keys and values
 - Internally, maps are a collection of tuples, and can be operated on as such
 - Symbols, are like Strings, but guaranteed to be interned, perfect for maps
-- The structure is same as sets.
+- The structure is same as sets
 - Mutable and immutable.
 Default version is immutable.
 - Provides HashMap as the standard mutable form